lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
 Next, let's see how many participants came to each visit.
 Again, we'll use select to keep and rename the visit number variable.
-Then we use the group-underscore-by function to then calculate the number of participants at each visit using summarize and with the n function.
+Then we use the group-underscore-by function to then calculate the number of participants at each visit using summarize with the n function.

-More than forty-four thousand participants were recruited, a large study!
+More than four thousand participants were recruited, quite a large study!

 ---